It's probably the most famous dilemma after Chicken or the egg, should I install this dependency in dependencies or in devDependencies?

 So create-react-app

-, that is maintained by Facebook (same maintainer of yarn
+, which is maintained by Facebook (the same maintainer of yarn

 ), is installing all the @types